 - Dean of science

 - Student society / student union

-In 2019, the Canadian Institute of Nuclear Physics offered a Canadian Institute of Nuclear Physics Student Travel Award.
-Any student(s) who received that award had to be working on nuclear physics research under the supervision of a member of the Canadian Institute of Nuclear Physics (CINP), and present a talk on that research at the conference.
-Check back later to see if this sponsorship will be available again in 2020.
+The Canadian Institute of Nuclear Physics has generously offered a Canadian Institute of Nuclear Physics Student Travel Award.
+Any student(s) who has been or is working in nuclear physics research under the supervision of a member of the Canadian Institute of Nuclear Physics (CINP), and present a talk on that research at the conference will receive a subsidy from CINP to cover travel costs and accommodations.

 If you cannot get funding, please contact a member of the CCUWiP team.
 They will do our best to help you get funding from your university or elsewhere, and if that doesn’t work, they will see whether they can help you themselves.
 Please do everything you can to try and find support yourself first – CCUWiP is entirely funded by outside sponsorships, so grants cannot be guaranteed.